 Battery Amp Hour (Ah) ratings are essential yet often overlooked by consumers when selecting battery-powered lawn tools.

-Usually shortened to (Ah) – Amp Hours refer to the amount of electrical charge your Battery can deliver over the period of one hour.
+Usually shortened to (Ah), Amp Hours refer to the amount of electrical charge your Battery can deliver in one hour.

-The Amp Hour rating can be viewed as a measurement of how long a tool will last on a fully-charged battery.
+The Amp-Hour rating measures the length of time a tool will last on a fully charged battery.

 Remember that the exact running time will be slightly lower because batteries and motors never operate under ideal conditions.